hungrybluedev/phc-winner-argon2/README.md

 memory cost `m_cost` is set to 2<sup>16</sup> kibibytes (64 mebibytes), and parallelism is set to 1 (single-thread).

-Compile for example as `gcc test.c libargon2.a -Isrc -o test`, if the program below is named `test.c` and placed in the project's root directory.
+Compile for example as `gcc test.c libargon2.a -Iinclude -o test`, if the program below is named `test.c` and placed in the project's root directory.

 ```c